0penAGI/ioio/README.md

 No "personality design" is encoded explicitly.
 The system is treated as a **dynamical process**, not an entity.

+**Research framing:** This is an investigation into **emergent behaviour in field-based architectures** with Hebbian dynamics and emotion-modulated routing — a study of how structure in computation produces the illusion of continuity.

 ---

 ## Core Question